 Instructions

 - The back stitch is worked right to left.
-Bring the needle up one stitch (A) from the end of your line.
+Bring the needle up one stitch (A) from the end of your marked line for your design on the front of the fabric.
 Then stitch "back" one stitch (B) and bring your needle up where the next stitch will end (C).
 The distance from (B) to (A) and from (A) to (C) should be equal.

 - Stitch back one stitch (A) and up one stitch forward (to the left) (D).